Francis Pereira

 Rev Francis Pereira S.J.
-(4 December 1931-10 May 2014) is an Indian Jesuit priest, scripture scholar and Marathi writer.
+(4 December 1931 - 10 May 2014) was an Indian Jesuit priest, scripture scholar and Marathi writer.
 He is professor emeritus of Jnana Deepa, Institute of Philosophy and Theology, Pune, India.
 After obtaining both his licentiate and doctorate from the prestigious Biblicum, Rome, he has contributed to the study of the Bible and especially through his Biblical commentaries in Marathi, the language of Maharashtra, India.

 Early life and education

 Francis Pereira was born on 4 December 1931, at Vadawali, Palli, Vasai to Catholic parents.
 His parents were simple people without much formal education, sufficiently well to do; they had their own farm and vegetable garden.
 Francis' parents him deep faith and genuine piety, integrity and honesty, love for all without discrimination of caste and creed, especially the poor and needy around in their neighbourhood.

 Pereira and his brother and four sisters grew up in an atmosphere of peace and happiness within the family and in the neighbourhood.
 Two of his sisters were religious nuns.

 After his high school studies, he obtained a Bachelor of Science (Hons) at Bombay University in 1953, after which he joined the Society of Jesus in Andheri, Mumbai.
 He obtained a master's degree in philosophy (Barcelona, Spain) and in theology (Pontifical Athenaeum, Jnana Deepa, Institute of Philosophy and Theology, Pune.

 Pereira was ordained a priest on 18 March 1964.